The following materials are required to apply to Maryland University of Integrative Health:

 - Completed application form* for your chosen program

-- Non-refundable application fee, which may be submitted via check or credit card (see Tuition & Fees for details)
+- Non-refundable application fee, which may be paid online (see Tuition & Fees for details)

 - Essay following the guidelines outlined in the application form